Without a doubt, director Wes Anderson is one of cinema’s most visually gifted stylists.

 Anderson teamed with animation house LAIKA to collaborate on this stop-motion ad based on an eight-year-old’s theory of how a smartphone works.

-A trilogy of perfume ads co-directed with Roman Coppola depict a love triangle heavily inspired by the French new wave including François Truffaut’s Jules et Jim and Jean-Luc Godard’s Bande à part.
+Perfume ads co-directed with Roman Coppola depict a love triangle heavily inspired by the French new wave including François Truffaut’s Jules et Jim and Jean-Luc Godard’s Bande à part.

 American Express—“My Life.
 My Card”